mloda docs

 print(_result)

-# Load plugin into namespace again result = mloda.run_all( ["age__sum_aggr"], compute_frameworks=["PolarsLazyDataFrame"], ) print(result)
+# Load plugin into namespace again _result = mloda.run_all(["age__sum_aggr"], compute_frameworks=["PolarsLazyDataFrame"]) print(_result)

 [shape: (100, 1)